Najiann/Stunting_Model_ML/README.md

 | imunisasi_lengkap | Complete immunization |
 | status_stunting | Target variable |

-> The `risk_score` column was intentionally excluded from the final model because it was identified as a potential source of data leakage.
+> The `risk_score` feature was intentionally removed from the final model because it was identified as a potential source of data leakage.

 ---